nukkeldev/bloom/README.md

 Uses [castholm](https://github.com/castholm)'s zig port of [SDL3](https://github.com/libsdl-org/SDL), more specifically it's GPU functionality, as it's windowing and rendering backend.
 ImGui (+ friends) are provided by [zgui](https://github.com/zig-gamedev/zgui).
-All dependencies are re-exported for advanced usage.
+All dependencies are re-exported in `root.zig` for usage.

 Built for `zig 0.14.1`, does not currently work on `master` due to dependencies using now finalized deprecations in their build scripts.